sria-the-fury/OurTab/README.md

 ## ✨ Features

-### 🔐 Authentication
+### 🔐 Authentication & Security
-- **Google Sign-In** via Firebase Authentication
+- **Google Sign-In** via Firebase Authentication.
-- Protected routes — unauthenticated users are redirected to the login page
+- **Protected Routes** — unauthenticated users are redirected to the login page.
-- Persistent sessions across page refreshes
+- **Persistent Sessions** across page refreshes.
+- **Permission-based Access** — only house members can view expenses, and only owners can edit them within a 48-hour window.

 ### 🏠 House Management
-- Create a **named house** and invite members by email
-- View all house members with their profile photos
-- Collaborative **house deletion** flow: creator initiates, all members must approve before data is wiped
-- House creator can cancel a pending deletion at any time
+- **Named Households** — create or join a house via invite.
+- **Role System** — **Managers** can update member settings (Rent, Role) and approve requests. **Members** have standard access.
+- **Manager Promotion** — dynamic role switching; if a non-creator manager promotes someone else, they revert to member status.
+- **Meal Management** — toggle "Meals On/Off" with a manager approval flow and automatic transition periods.
+- **Fund Deposits** — members can deposit funds into the house account (e.g., for rent or utilities), requiring manager verification.
+- **Collaborative Deletion** — house deletion requires approval from all members to prevent accidental data loss.

-### 📊 Dashboard
+### 📊 Financial Dashboard
-A real-time overview of your household finances featuring:
-- **Total Expenses** for the current month
-- **My Expenses** — your personal spending this month
+- **Real-time Overview** — total house expenses vs. your personal monthly spending.
-- **My House** — a quick view of members with their avatars
-- **Buy List Preview** — shows your top 3 pending shopping items, clickable to navigate straight to the full list
-- **Month Navigation** — arrow buttons to browse previous months' expenses
-- **Settlements panel** — shows exactly who owes whom and how much
+- **Smart Settlements** — automated calculation of who owes whom, optimized to minimize transaction count.
-- **Expense list** — most recent expenses for the month, expand to show all
+- **Expense History** — browse recent expenses or navigate through previous months with ease.
+- **Currency Support** — configurable house currency ($, ₹, £, etc.).
+- **PDF Export** — generate professional expense reports with one click (via jsPDF).

-### 🧾 Shopping / Add Expense
+### 🧾 Shopping & Expenses
-- Build a shopping trip by adding individual **items + prices**
-- Add an optional note for the whole trip
-- **Split contributions** with housemates — select who contributed and how much
-- Auto-fills "Your contribution" as the remaining amount
-- One-click **"I Pay All"** or **"Split Equally"** shortcuts
-- Generates a beautiful **PDF Expense Report** with settlements and member breakdown (via jsPDF)

-### 🛍️ Buy List
-- Shared buy list visible to the whole house
-- Add items with auto-capitalize on first letter
-- **Check off** items when purchased — shows who marked it or **✨ Auto marked** if triggered automatically
+- **Multi-Contributor Splitting** — split bills by absolute amounts or percentages.
+- **Shortcut Actions** — "I Pay All" or "Split Equally" for rapid entry.
+- **Interactive Buy List** — shared list with auto-capitalization and check-off history.
-- Auto-marking: when an expense is submitted that mentions an item by name, that item is auto-ticked
+- **✨ Smart Auto-Mark** — when an expense is added (e.g., "Bread"), the matching item on the buy list is automatically ticked.
+- **Cleanup Automation** — completed items auto-delete after 12 hours, with a 5-minute safety window for accidental unmarking.

+---

+## 🔔 Notifications System

+OurTab keeps the whole house in sync with real-time, categorized alerts:

-- Completed items **auto-delete after 12 hours** to keep the list clean
+- **🛒 Shopping Alerts** — notified when housemates add items to the Buy List.
-- Completed items cannot be manually deleted or unmarked

-### 👤 Profile
-- View and manage your account details
+- **🧾 Expense Alerts** — stay updated whenever a new bill is added or an old one is edited.
+- **💳 Payment & Funds** — alerts for payment requests, approval of fund deposits, or settled debts.
-- House management — add members, initiate / approve / cancel house deletion
+- **🏠 House Management** — notifications for new members joining, role changes (promoted to Manager), or house deletion requests.
-- **Dark / Light theme toggle** (moon/sun icon in the navbar) with preference saved to `localStorage`
-- Logout button (only visible on the Profile page)
+- **🍽️ Meal Requests** — managers are notified when a member requests to turn off their meals for upcoming days.
+- **🎂 Special Occasions** — automated birthday reminders for house members.
+- **🔊 Live Feedback** — visual "pulse" indicators for unread alerts and custom notification sounds.

 ---